HariPasapuleti/Web_Apps/README.md

 This ensures that the list starts with "C", followed by the user-provided SMILES strings.

 <!-- Have to make 3min description -->

+# Description

+The LogS value, or logarithmic solubility, generally ranges from negative values to slightly positive values, depending on the solubility of the molecule.

+Here's a breakdown of typical LogS values:

+Highly Soluble Molecules: LogS values around 0 or above indicate that the molecule is highly soluble in water.
+A LogS of 0 means the solubility is approximately 1 mol/L, which is relatively high for organic compounds.

+Moderately Soluble Molecules: LogS values between -1 and 0 show moderate solubility.
+Molecules in this range have a reasonable degree of solubility but may start to show limitations in aqueous environments.

+Poorly Soluble Molecules: LogS values below -1 suggest low solubility, and values below -3 indicate that the compound is very poorly soluble or nearly insoluble in water.
+Compounds with LogS below -4 are typically regarded as practically insoluble.

+The range of LogS values you can expect depends on the dataset the model was trained on.
+For most organic molecules in typical datasets, the LogS values often range from -6 to +1.